jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.5.5 HoleProportion

-Calculates the proportion of the total area of a polygon's holes relative to the area of the polygon's hull.
+This calculates the proportion of the total area of a polygon's holes (i.e. islands) relative to the area of the polygon's hull.
+It can be a useful measure of shape complexity, or how discontinuous a patch is.
+The user must specify the name of the input vector file and the output data will be contained within the input vector's database file as a new field (HOLE_PROP).

+*See Also*:

+`ShapeComplexityIndex`, `ElongationRatio`, `PerimeterAreaRatio`

 *Parameters*: